vatsaal1106/new_website/README.md

 ### Option 1: Deploy via AWS Amplify Console (Recommended)

 1. Push your code to a Git repository (GitHub, GitLab, BitBucket, etc.)
+   - Make sure to include the `package-lock.json` file in your repository

 2. Log in to the [AWS Amplify Console](https://console.aws.amazon.com/amplify/home)